Thornton-Middle-School/TMS-Pathfinding/README.md

 ## Example Input & Path
 ![image](https://github.com/Pramad712/Thornton-Shortest-Paths/assets/77818951/3d480c4b-c526-4bc5-b5a6-b502f9dcc323)

-- Rooms SG (large gym) & E205 do exist
+- Rooms SG (small gym) & E205 do exist
 - The green dot is the starting position (SG)
 - The red dot is the ending position (E205)
 - The path between the points is in orange